SalesConnection/Caction-Support/docs/Add_New_Status_in_Customer_Project_Job.md

 - [Status Segmentation](#section2)
 <br><br><br>

-1. For example, if you wish to add new status in Project.
-At the desktop site's navigation bar, go to Wizard.<br>
+1. The guide below shows steps for adding new status for Project.
+However, the steps can be replicated for Customer/Job as well.
+For example, if you wish to add new status in Project.
+At the desktop site’s navigation bar, go to Wizard.<br>
    **Open Wizard Page Here:** [https://salesconnection.my/wizard](https://salesconnection.my/wizard)<br>

    <p align="center">